 Off in the near distance and unobtrusive was Emily’s house.
 Meandering shrubs and trees gave an effect of the studio occupying sacred space, intentionally separated from the everyday functionalities of domestic life.

-Everywhere I looked I had a sense of order, mindfulness, and tranquility.
+Everywhere I looked I had a sense of order, mindfulness, and tranquillity.
 The eye didn’t catch on anything but flowed through effortlessly.
 And there was a purpose to the placement of things.

 This purpose of placement was apparent in Emily’s artworks that graced her studio walls.
 Her use of colour, line, flora, and fauna was deliberate and precise.
 A testament to her focus and technical skill.